Extra pearls in graph theory: Terminology

 \section{Terminology}

 The diagram on the right may describe regular flights of an airline.
-It has six flights which serve four airports labeled by $a$, $b$, $c$, and~$d$.
+It has six flights, which serve four airports labeled by $a$, $b$, $c$, and~$d$.

-For this and similar type of data, mathematicians use the notion of \emph{pseudograph}.
+For this and similar types of data, mathematicians use the notion of a \emph{pseudograph}.

-Formally, a pseudograph is a finite nonempty set of \emph{vertexes} (in our example a vertex is an airport) and a finite collection of \emph{edges}; each edge connects two vertexes (in the example above, an edge is a regular flight).
-A pair of vertexes can be connected by a few edges, such edges are called \emph{parallel} (in our example, it might mean that the airline makes few flights a day between these airports).
-Also, an edge can connect a vertex to itself, such an edge is called a \emph{loop} (we might think of it as a sightseeing flight).
+Formally, a pseudograph is a finite nonempty set of \emph{vertices} (in our example a vertex is an airport) and a finite collection of \emph{edges}; each edge connects two vertices (in the example above, an edge is a regular flight).
+A pair of vertices can be connected by multiple edges; such edges are called \emph{parallel} (in our example, it might indicate that the airline operates multiple flights a day between these airports).
+Also, an edge can connect a vertex to itself; such an edge is called a \emph{loop} (we might think of it as a sightseeing flight).

-Thus, from a mathematical point of view, the diagram above describes an example of a pseudograph with vertexes $a$, $b$, $c$, $d$, and six edges, among them is one loop at $c$ and a pair of parallel edges between $b$ and $d$.
+Thus, from a mathematical point of view, the diagram above describes a pseudograph with vertices $a$, $b$, $c$, $d$, and six edges, including one loop at $c$ and a pair of parallel edges between $b$ and $d$.

-The number of edges coming from one vertex is called its \emph{degree}, the loops are counted twice.
-In the example above, the degrees of $a,b,c,$ and $d$ are $1,4,4,$ and $3$ correspondingly.
+The number of edges coming from one vertex is called its \emph{degree}; loops are counted twice.
+In the example above, the degrees of $a,b,c,$ and $d$ are $1,4,4,$ and $3$, respectively.

-A vertex with zero degree is called \emph{isolated} and a vertex of degree one is called an \emph{end vertex}.
+A vertex with zero degree is called \emph{isolated}, and a vertex of degree one is called an \emph{end vertex}.

-A pseudograph without loops is also called a \emph{multigraph}.
-A multigraph without parallel edges is also called a \emph{graph}.
+A pseudograph without loops is also called a \emph{multigraph}, and a multigraph without parallel edges is also called a \emph{graph}.
 Most of the time we will work with graphs.

-If $x$ and $y$ are vertexes of a pseudograph $G$, we say that $x$ is \emph{adjacent} to $y$ if there is an edge between $x$ and $y$.
+If $x$ and $y$ are vertices of a pseudograph $G$, we say that $x$ is \emph{adjacent} to $y$ if there is an edge between $x$ and $y$.
 We say that a vertex $x$ is \emph{incident} with an edge $e$ if $x$ is an end vertex of $e$.